GoogleChrome/web.dev/src/site/content/en/blog/local-fonts/index.md

 [demo](https://local-font-access.glitch.me/demo/) below.
 Be sure to also check out the
 [source code](https://glitch.com/edit/#!/local-font-access?path=README.md%3A1%3A0).
-The demo showcases a custom element `<font-select>` that implements a local font picker.
+The demo showcases a custom element called `<font-select>` that implements a local font picker.

 <div class="glitch-embed-wrap" style="height: 500px; width: 100%;">
   <iframe